db0/godot-card-game-framework/tutorial/QUICKSTART.md

 	- `res://src/custom/CGFBoard.tscn` >> name the new file `Board.tcsn`.
 	- `res://src/custom/CGFBoard.gd` >> name the new file `Board.gd`.
 	- `res://src/custom/CGFInfoPanel.tcsn` >> name the new file `InfoPanel.tcsn`.
-3. In the FileSystem tab, drag and drop the following files from `res://src/custom` to `res://src/new_card_game`:
+3. In the FileSystem tab, drag and drop the following files, or do a multi select with CTRL, right click and use the "Move To" option in Godot, from `res://src/custom` to `res://src/new_card_game`:
 	- `Board.tcsn`
 	- `Board.gd`
 	- `InfoPanel.tcsn`
 	- `SP.gd`
 4. Double-click `res://src/new_card_game/Board.tcsn` to open it.
 Right-click on the root node and "Attach Script".
 Navigate to or type the filepath `res://src/new_card_game/Board.gd`
+5. Now save the Board.tscn scene, and close Godot, then re-open and re-load the project in or the next bit won't work.
-5. In the FileSystem tab, right-click on `res://src/core/Main.tscn` and select "New Inherited Scene".
+6. In the FileSystem tab, right-click on `res://src/core/Main.tscn` and select "New Inherited Scene".
 A new unsaved scene will open.
-6. In the Inspector, under "Script Variables", click on "[empty]" next to Board Scene, then "Load", then navigate to `res://src/new_card_game/Board.tcsn`
+7. In the Inspector, under "Script Variables", click on "[empty]" next to Board Scene, then "Load", then navigate to `res://src/new_card_game/Board.tcsn`
-7. In the Inspector, under "Script Variables", click on "[empty]" next to "Info Panel Scene", then "Load", then navigate to `res://src/new_card_game/InfoPanel.tcsn`
+8. In the Inspector, under "Script Variables", click on "[empty]" next to "Info Panel Scene", then "Load", then navigate to `res://src/new_card_game/InfoPanel.tcsn`
-8. Save the unsaved scene as `res://src/new_card_game/Main.tcsn`
+9. Save the unsaved scene as `res://src/new_card_game/Main.tcsn`
-9. Press play scene (F6).
+10. Press play scene (F6).
 If you did everything above right, an identicaly demo should run off of your `res://src/new_card_game/` scenes.
+We can test this by adding a line to the end of the _ready func in the newly created Main.tcsn file, print("something"), you should see the word "something" appear in the Output window.

 We're halfway there, we have now created an inherited Main.tcsn scene which we can customize and we have our own Board.tcsn to modify.

 The board is still using a lot of the demo code inside `res://src/custom/` which we need to be able to customize for our own game.

 1. In the FileSystem tab, Right-click and select "Duplicate..." on `res://src/custom/CGFDeck.gd`.
 Name the new file `Deck.gd`.
-2. Drag and drop `Deck.gd` inside `res://src/new_card_game`
+2. Drag and drop / right click & "Move To" `Deck.gd` inside `res://src/new_card_game`
 3. In the Scene View, open `Board.tcsn`.
 Right-click on the "Deck" node, select "Attach Script", then either navigate to or type `res://src/new_card_game/Deck.gd`
 4. Click on the "Deck" node.
 In the Inspector, select the "Placement" that suits your game.